cure53/DOMPurify/README.md

 // glue elements like style, script or others to document.body and prevent unintuitive browser behavior in several edge-cases (default is false) var clean = DOMPurify.sanitize(dirty, {FORCE_BODY: true});

+// use the IN_PLACE mode to sanitize a node "in place", which is much faster depending on how you use DOMpurify var dirty = document.createElement('a');
+dirty.setAttribute('href', 'javascript:alert(1)');
+var clean = DOMPurify.sanitize(dirty, {IN_PLACE: true}); // see https://github.com/cure53/DOMPurify/issues/288 for more info
 ```
 There is even [more examples here](https://github.com/cure53/DOMPurify/tree/master/demos#what-is-this), showing how you can run, customize and configure DOMPurify to fit your needs.